 Whenever there is a problem accessing your website, your visitors will receive an error message.
 Each message has its own page and code specific to the problem encountered.
 Although the web server automatically provides basic error pages, with the Error Pages tool in the cPanel, you can create custom error pages to display when a user enters a wrong URL, an outdated URL, or the user is not authorized to access a specific directory of your webspace.

 ErrorDocument error-number /Your-Error-file.htmlwhere error-number is the error code used by apache.
 For example, to use the file "notfound.html" as a 404 error page:

 - Log in to your Bluehost cPanel account.

-- In the cPanel scroll to the Advanced menu, click on the Error pages icon; this will take you to the Error pages menu.
+- Click the Error pages icon, located in the Advanced section.
+This will take you to the Error pages menu.

 - Below "Step 1," select the domain for the customize error pages.

 - Below "Step 2," click on the error page number (400, 401, 403, 404, 500) or the error page name (Bad request, Authorization required, etc.) you would like to customize.
 (There are many error pages that may be defined.

 - Click on the "Show All HTTP Error Status Codes" tab to view all error pages.)

 - When the selected Error Page loads, the following six tags are available: